banner-bg

 For many educators, our best ideas are spur-of-the-moment and often inspired by the children.
 For this reason, it’s essential to ensure families know your lesson plans operate as a guide and aren’t set in stone.

 Present your curriculum as living, breathing, and changing lesson plans while updating families on what happens in the classroom daily.
-This will allow you to be an effective teacher for your preschoolers and an educator who parents can trust.
+This will allow you to be an effective teacher for your preschoolers and an educator who families can trust.

 Bring curriculum visibility to families

-You can meaningfully engage families by bringing visibility to what the children are learning daily.
-Share your weekly lesson plan and daily activities with families to partner and build strong home-to-school connections.
 With access to the weekly lesson plan, families will be better equipped to support their children's development at home.

 Key takeaways